kvarak/dnd/docs/_Classes/barbarian.md

     **Aspect of the Beast.** You gain the amazing olfactory sense of the vulture.
 You gain advantage on Perception (Wisdom) checks to sense and discern smells, and you can smell and track the presence of carrions up to 1 mile away.

-    **Totemic Attunement.** While raging, if you score a critical hit or a creature drops to 0 hit points after you hit it with a melee attack, you can use a bonus action to make an additional melee weapon attack against an enemy in range.
+    **Totemic Attunement.** While raging, if you score a critical hit or a creature drops to 0 hit points after you hit it with a melee attack, you can use a ***bonus action*** to make an additional melee weapon attack against an enemy in range.

 - ### Wolf
     **Totemic Blessing.** The spirit of the wolf makes you a leader of hunters.
-While you're raging, your friends have advantage on melee attack rolls against any creature within 5 ft of you.
+While you're raging, your friends have advantage on melee attack rolls against any creature adjacent to you.

     **Aspect of the Beast.** You gain the hunting sensibilities of a wolf.
 You can track other creatures while traveling at a fast pace, and you can move stealthily while traveling at a normal pace (see chapter 8 for rules on travel pace).

     **Totemic Attunement.** You gain the hunting sensibilities of a wolf.
 You can track other creatures while traveling at a fast pace, and you can move stealthily while traveling at a normal pace (see chapter 8 for rules on travel pace).
-While you're raging, you can use a bonus action on your turn to knock a Large or smaller creature prone when you hit it with melee weapon attack.
+While you're raging, you can use a ***bonus action*** on your turn to knock a Large or smaller creature prone when you hit it with melee weapon attack.

 </div>